-- The work was conducted independently by an experienced analyst in the Office for Statistics Regulation.
-They reported to the Director General for Regulation.
-The work was not overseen or signed off by anyone in a statistical production role. - The list was originally released alongside the Office for Statistics Regulation's review of its first year, which was published in December 2017
+- The work is managed by the Business Manager in the Office for Statistics Regulation, reporting to the Deputy Director for Regulation.
+The work is not overseen or signed off by anyone in a statistical production role. - The list was originally released alongside the Office for Statistics Regulation's review of its first year, which was published in December 2017, and updates are now published up to four times a year.
+We pre-announce update months in our Publications Calendar.